Dsholz/Book-Tracing-app/README.md

 ## Installation

 You can get the project up and running by following in order the processes outlined below:
-- `npm install`: This installs all of the project dependencies and adds a _node_modules_ folder to the root of your project where all the dependency files live .
+- `yarn install`: This installs all of the project dependencies and adds a _node_modules_ folder to the root of your project where all the dependency files live .
-- `npm start`:  Gets the project ruuning on a local server on your computer.
+- `yarn start`:  Gets the project ruuning on a local server on your computer.

 ### Example:
 ```
-$ npm install
+$ yarn install
-$ npm start
+$ yarn start
 ```

 ## Usage